supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

    ![linux login](../Media/PSconnectLinux.png)

 1. You are now ready to paste in the *Download and onboard agent for Linux* from the earlier step.
-Make sure that script from Azure is in the clipboard.
+Make sure that the script from Azure is in the clipboard.
 In PowerShell right-click the top bar and choose **Edit** and then **Paste**.

 1. Once the script is pasted in press enter.
 The script will run against your Linux server remotely.
 You have completed the task.
 No further labs in this course rely on this connection.